Dithmarschen: Flora and fauna

-In Dithmarschen lay several bogs.
-A special position is taken with the "Weißes Moor" (White bog), the only bog still existing in quite natural shape in the Schleswig-Holstein marsh land.
+Several bogs are present in Dithmarschen.
+A special position is taken by the "Weißes Moor" (White bog), the only bog still existing in a quite-natural shape in the Schleswig-Holstein marsh land.

 Part of the Schleswig-Holstein Wadden Sea National Park is in Dithmarschen.
-It is the most important habitat in the district.
-Many molluscs can be found here, including bivalves and gastropods, worms and crustaceans, which provide food to larger animals.
-Fish use the Wadden Sea as a "Kindergarten" where they can raise their offspring in a protected environment.
-Although many species of birds settle permanently in the Wadden Sea, many others use it as a winter habitat or as a resting place.
-Typical birds in Dithmarschen are dunlin, red knot, bar-tailed godwit, northern lapwings, ringed plover, Eurasian oystercatcher, many species of duck and gull, sandwich tern, pied avocet, brent goose and barnacle goose.
-200,000 common shelducks alone come in August, The shelducks lose their feathers in the Wadden Sea and therefore are for around three weeks unable to fly.
-The majority of common shelducks in North Western Europe travel to the area at this time.
-Big salt marshes are at the Friedrichskoog coast and in the Neufeld Bay.
+It is the most important natural habitat in the district.
+Many molluscs can be found here, including bivalves, gastropods, worms and crustaceans, which provide food for larger animals.
+Fish use the Wadden Sea as a "kindergarten" where they can raise their offspring in a protected environment.
+Although many species of birds settle permanently in the Wadden Sea, many others use it only as a winter habitat or as a resting place.
+Typical birds in Dithmarschen are dunlins, red knots, bar-tailed godwits, northern lapwings, ringed plovers, Eurasian oystercatchers, many species of duck and gull, sandwich terns, pied avocets, brent geese and barnacle geese.
+200,000 common shelducks alone come in August.
+The shelducks lose their feathers in the Wadden Sea and therefore are unable to fly for around three weeks.
+The majority of common shelducks in Northwestern Europe travel to the area at this time.
+Large salt marshes are located along the Friedrichskoog coast and in the Neufeld Bay.

 Three sand banks, Trischen, Tertius and Blauort are in the sea.
-They are some of only a few still natural habitats at the German coast and of importance to sea birds and seals.
-After futile attempts in the 1930s to make them habitable to humans, they are now part of the national park, forbidden to humans.
+They are some of only a few still-natural habitats along the German coast, and they are of importance to sea birds and seals.
+After futile attempts in the 1930s to make them habitable to humans, they are now part of the national park, closed to public access.
 Many birds preferring wet grasslands live in the Eider-Treene Valley.